 - Official GMAT (or equivalent) test score or GMAT can be waived

-- Two letters of recommendation, preferably one from a faculty member and one from an employer.
+- 1 letter of recommendation: preferably from a faculty member or an employer

-- Candidates whose Bachelor’s degree was not earned in an approved English language country must submit either the TOEFL exam (minimum score of 80 internet-based or 550 paper-based) or IELTS exam (minimum band score of 6.5).
+- Candidates whose Bachelor’s degree was not earned in an approved English language country must submit either the TOEFL exam (minimum score of 80 IBT) or IELTS exam (minimum band score of 6.5)

 Charlton College of Business is proud to have earned the "gold standard" of business school recognition: accreditation by AACSB International.